jeremytammik/tbc/a/1888_net_5_core.md

 Why this might be happening and how could it be fixed?

-My suspicion is that the LOD is affected by the graphics screen properties.
+**Answer:** My first suspicion was that the LOD is affected by the graphics screen properties.
 In the Forge environment, no real screen is attached, and that causes a much higher resolution to be assumed.
-This is obviously an error in a DB-only environment.

-If this is an obvious error in a DB-only environment, then it seems not Design Automation specific issue though.

-I discussed this with the design automation group.

-They asked for more details, e.g., Revit version.

-I strongly suspect that the Revit version will make no difference, though.

-My suspicion is that the LOD is affected by the graphics screen properties.
-In the Forge environment, no real screen is attached, and that causes a much higher resolution to be assumed.
-This is obviously an error in a DB-only environment.

-If this is an obvious error in a DB-only environment, then it seems not Design Automation specific issue though.

-They say:
+The development team respond:

-In our CustomExporter, we set the value of ViewNode.LevelOfDetail in OnViewBegin.
+In our CustomExporter, we set the value of `ViewNode.LevelOfDetail` in `OnViewBegin`.

-However, we don't know what this does in comparison to Face.Triangulate.
+However, we don't know what this does in comparison to `Face.Triangulate`.

-Later, I received more information from the development team:

 In the version of `Face.Triangulate` that takes a `levelOfDetail` input of type `double`, that input controls the granularity of the triangulation.
 `levelOfDetail` should lie in the range [0.0, 1.0], with 0.0 being the coarsest and 1.0 the finest.